kyudongkim/genesis-doc/source/user_guide/getting_started/visualization.md

 ```
 ## Photo-realistic Ray Tracing Rendering

-Genesis provides a raytracing rendering backend for photorealistic rendering.
+Genesis provides a ray tracing rendering backend for photorealistic rendering.
 You can easily switch to using this backend by setting `renderer=gs.renderers.RayTracer()` when creating the scene.
 This camera allows more parameter adjustment, such as `spp`, `aperture`, `model`, etc.

 ### Setup